 Bear Necessities Pediatric Cancer Foundation is a 501(c)(3) organization founded in late 1992 by Kathleen A. Casey, CEO/President.
 The foundation is named in memory of her eight-year-old son, Barrett "Bear" Krupa, who died after a courageous five and a half year battle with Wilms Tumor, a pediatric cancer.

 Prior to his death on January 9, 1993, Bear and his mother discussed and planned the formation of Bear Necessities.
 During his long stay in the hospital, Bear expressed more concern for other pediatric cancer patients than he did for himself.
-He and his mother learned of the many hidden needs of both patient and family members.
-Simple things like having games to play with would go a long way to lightening the heavy burden the children face.
-Likewise, support for basic family needs such as transportation and parking on the many visits to the hospital remove undue stresses on an already overwhelming situation.
+He and his mother learned of the many hidden needs of both patient, family members, and the needs of the hospital facilities as well.

 - Bear Hugs Program